machine-learning-exchange/mlx/CONTRIBUTING.md

 ## Coding style guidelines
 **FIXME** Optional, but recommended: please share any specific style guidelines you might have for your project.

+## Contributors

+Below is an (incomplete) list of people (in alphabetical order) who contributed to this project via code, tests, or documentation:

+* Christian Kadner
+* Andrew Butler
+* Animesh Singh
+* Tommy Li
+* Mofizur Rahman
+* Weiqiang Zhuang